balinticha/magic-engine/Engine/Base/Shaders/PostProcessing/docs.md

 ## Overview

-The PostProcessing system in MagicThing allows for applying visual effects to the game's rendered output.
+The PostProcessing system in MagicEngine allows for applying visual effects to the game's rendered output.
 It supports a multi-pass pipeline where effects can be chained together.

 The system is managed by `PostProcessingManager` and uses a "Ping-Pong" rendering strategy, swapping between two render targets (`dest` and `swap`) to apply effects sequentially.